 For example, when you drive your car downhill, there is a smaller load on the engine because gravity is helping the vehicle move.
 On the other hand, when you’re driving up a hill with lots of people in your car, the load on the engine is going to be much greater.

 The vacuum modulator measures the amount of this load so that the engine knows how hard to work to sustain the demand being placed on it.

 Most modern vehicles have a vacuum modulator in them.
-If your vacuum modulator were to become defective, there are certain symptoms you could recognize right away to determine this.
+If your vacuum modulator were to become defective, there are certain signs you could recognize right away to help determine this.
 Here are four of the most common symptoms of a malfunctioning vacuum modulator.

 If the vacuum leak is too severe, then you will notice less power in your engine as well as acceleration problems.
 This will ultimately affect the fuel economy and efficiency of your vehicle.

 Another easily noticeable symptom of a bad vacuum modulator is having the check engine light illuminate on your dashboard.
 The computer of your car will know right away when the modulator sends a bad signal, which will cause the warning light to come on.

 However, there are many reasons why the engine warning light can come on besides this reason and you’ll need to scan your car for stored trouble codes to confirm the issue.